exceptionless/Website/2017-04-25-weekly-update-review-new-releases.md

 ### Foundatio Updates

-For [Foundatio](https://github.com/exceptionless/Foundatio), we updated the Azure storage copy implementation to copy server side, fixed an issue where FolderFileStorage wasn&#8217;t behaving properly when renaming files that exist, and fixed a Redis cache client issue where deleting cache items by wild card was erroring out if there were no matching keys.
+For [Foundatio](https://github.com/exceptionless/Foundatio), we updated the Azure storage copy implementation to copy server side, fixed an issue where FolderFileStorage wasn't behaving properly when renaming files that exist, and fixed a Redis cache client issue where deleting cache items by wild card was erroring out if there were no matching keys.
 &#8211; Updated the azure storage copy implementation to copy server side.

 ### Changes to Exceptionless.NET